Cement Creek Redwood Forest facility upgrades

 Environment and cultural heritage management

-A key objective of this project is to undertake environmental protection works and to minimise future impacts from visitation to the site through re-vegetation of the creek and riverbed and closing some informal trails.
+A key objective of this project is to complete environmental protection works and to minimise future impacts of visitation.
+This will be delivered through formalising sections of the existing trail network, re-vegetating the creek and riverbed and closing some informal trails.

-We will work with Wurundjeri Woi-wurrung Cultural Heritage Aboriginal Corporation to develop and implement a Cultural Heritage Management Plan for the site to ensure the cultural values of the site are protected.
+We are working with Wurundjeri Woi-wurrung Cultural Heritage Aboriginal Corporation to develop and implement a Cultural Heritage Management Plan for the site, to ensure the cultural values of the site are protected.

 Who we're working with